 - Can we share clients?

-Note: When managing a group practice, you should always be cautious of payroll, claims, subscription permissions, practice name and information, and Stripe settings.
+Tip: When managing a group practice, remember to be mindful of payroll, claims, subscription permissions, practice name and information, and Online Payments settings.
+If you're ready to set up your group practice, see Getting started as a group practice.

 How do I decide who should be the Account Owner in my practice?

-Note: Be sure to consult with your regulatory body and disclose the relevant information in your intake documents as needed.
+Note: We recommend reviewing our Terms of Service before selecting the Account Owner.
+In addition, make sure to consult with your regulatory body and disclose the relevant information in your intake documents as needed.
+To transfer account ownership, please reach out to our Customer Success team for assistance.

 What access levels will the clinicians in my group practice need?

-An account owner will be the only team member with full control over which information other clinicians in your practice can see, and which settings they are able to access.
+Both the Account Owner and a Practice Manager can control which information other clinicians in the practice can see, and which settings they’re able to access.

-This guide compares the permissions granted to each Clinician Access Level: Team members and clinician access levels.
-Additionally, you can find more information on how to adjust client access levels in this article: Client access and changing access levels.
+You can compare the permissions granted to each clinician access level, see Team members and clinician access levels.
+Additionally, to learn more about adjusting clinicians' access to specific clients, see Client access and changing access levels.

 How am I planning on paying other clinicians and calculating payroll?

-We've seen a few different ways group accounts calculate their payroll.
+We've seen a few different ways that group practices calculate their payroll.
 Here are the three most common ways:

-- Based off of a percentage, using the Payments Received by Clinician Report
+- Based off of a percentage, using the Income allocation report

-Note: The payments that come into the Payments Received by Clinician Report is based on the date the payments were made, not by the appointment date.
+Note: The payments on the Income allocation report are based on the date the payments were made, not by the appointment date.
+See Calculating payroll for group practices to learn more.

 Can we share clients?

-You have the option to share clients amongst clinicians within the same group practice.
-We recommend creating separate files for the same client so that each clinician has their own record of the client.
+You have the option to share clients among clinicians within the same group practice account.
+We recommend creating separate files for the same client, so that each clinician has their own record of the client.

 In these types of situations, the areas to be most cautious of are: